ajavamind/A3DCamera/docs/PhotoBooth.md

 Other XReal Beam Pro cameras using A3dCamera can be configured to receive these broadcast messages and trigger photo captures at the same time.

 ## Miscellaneous
-Camera tripod, brackets, cables, power adapters, and a photo lamp.
+Camera tripod, brackets, cables, power adapters, and optional photo lamp.

 # Photo Booth Software